LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 of the ARKODE infrastructure, including its usage modes and approaches for interpolated solution output.
-We then discuss the current suite of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge-Kutta methods <Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge-Kutta methods <Mathematics.ERK>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods <Mathematics.MRIStep>`.
+We then discuss the current suite of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods <ARKODE.Mathematics.ERK>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods <ARKODE.Mathematics.MRIStep>`.
 We then discuss the :ref:`adaptive temporal error controllers
-<Mathematics.Adaptivity>` shared by the time-stepping modules, including
+<ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including
 discussion of our choice of norms for measuring errors within various components of the solver.

 We then discuss the nonlinear and linear solver strategies used by ARKODE's time-stepping modules for solving implicit algebraic systems that arise in computing each stage and/or step:
-:ref:`nonlinear solvers <Mathematics.Nonlinear>`,
+:ref:`nonlinear solvers <ARKODE.Mathematics.Nonlinear>`,
-:ref:`linear solvers <Mathematics.Linear>`,
+:ref:`linear solvers <ARKODE.Mathematics.Linear>`,
-:ref:`preconditioners <Mathematics.Preconditioning>`,
+:ref:`preconditioners <ARKODE.Mathematics.Preconditioning>`,
-:ref:`error control <Mathematics.Error>` within iterative nonlinear
+:ref:`error control <ARKODE.Mathematics.Error>` within iterative nonlinear
 and linear solvers, algorithms for
-:ref:`initial predictors <Mathematics.Predictors>` for implicit stage
+:ref:`initial predictors <ARKODE.Mathematics.Predictors>` for implicit stage
-solutions, and approaches for handling :ref:`non-identity mass-matrices <Mathematics.MassSolve>`.
+solutions, and approaches for handling :ref:`non-identity mass-matrices <ARKODE.Mathematics.MassSolve>`.

-We conclude with a section describing ARKODE's :ref:`rootfinding capabilities <Mathematics.Rootfinding>`, that may be used to stop integration of a problem prematurely based on traversal of roots in user-specified functions.
+We conclude with a section describing ARKODE's :ref:`rootfinding capabilities <ARKODE.Mathematics.Rootfinding>`, that may be used to stop integration of a problem prematurely based on traversal of roots in user-specified functions.

-.. _Mathematics.SingleStep:
+.. _ARKODE.Mathematics.SingleStep:

 Adaptive single-step methods
 ===============================